Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: Machine Translated Dataset

 \subsection{Detailed Prompt}

-Next, we developed two detailed prompts---one for single sentences and the other for the twin sentences---and used them to generate a revised translation of the dataset using OpenAI GPT-4.1.
-The prompt for single sentence items is shown in Figure~\ref{fig:advanced_prompt_single}.\footnote{The prompt for twin sentences, which is very similar with slight differences, is omitted due to space constraints.} The prompts were supplemented with five single and ten twin few-shot examples, respectively.
+Next, we developed two detailed prompts---one for single sentences (\ref{subsec:detailed_p}) and the other for the twin sentences (\ref{subsec:detailed_twin_p})---and used them to generate a revised translation of the dataset using OpenAI GPT-4.1.
+The prompts were supplemented with five single and ten twin few-shot examples, respectively.
 The additional samples were manually selected and translated to reflect different linguistic challenges in the task translation.

 These prompts specifically targeted systematic shortcomings identified in the initial machine translation with the simple prompt, such as incorrect inflection of answer options, insufficient lexical overlap between twin sentences (less than 70\%), numerical mismatches, and overly literal translations that could compromise the interpretability of the schema.
 The prompt was supplemented with a list of Estonian names, each labeled with gender (male or female) and inflected across all 14 grammatical cases, to enable automatic localization of names in the translation.
 The instruction for substituting the names with Estonian ones from the list was included in the prompt.